aodinokov/metac/doc/demo/README.md

 ### Rewriting Makefile
 It's not mandatory, but in this demo we're going to use Metac Makefile support of different features, and because of that we'll need to translate Makefile to Metac-compliant.

-The orinal file was really simple:
+The original file was really simple:
 ```Makefile
 all: demodb